Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Acknowledgements

-\textit{Acknowledgements}---We would like to thank Andrei Bernevig for helpful discussions.
-This work is supported in part by the Innovation Program for Quantum Science and Technology (grant No. 2021ZD0302502), by MOSTC under Grant No. 2021YFA1400100, by NSFC under Grant Nos.
-12347107 and 12334003.
-HY acknowledgement the support in part by the Xplorer Prize through the New Cornerstone Science Foundation.
+We would like to thank Andrei Bernevig for helpful discussions.
+This work is supported in part by MOSTC under Grant No. 2021YFA1400100 (H.Y.), by the Innovation Program for Quantum Science and Technology under Grant No.2021ZD0302502 (H.Y.), by NSFC under Grant Nos.
+12347107 (C.T., M.-R.L., Z.W., W.S., H.Y.) and 12334003 (H.Y.), and by the New Cornerstone Science Foundation through the Xplorer Prize (H.Y.).